splunk/public-o11y-docs/get-started/onboarding-guide/scaled-rollout.rst

 Onboard all users and teams
 ================================================================================================================

-As a final step of the scaled rollout, onboard all users and teams into Splunk Observability Cloud.
-Turn on enhanced team security to identify team managers and users.
-Use enhanced security within teams to control who can view and who can modify each dashboard and detector.
+Your final step of the scaled rollout phase is to onboard all users and teams into Splunk Observability Cloud.

+Use enhanced security to identify team managers and control who can view and who can modify each dashboard and detector.

 To learn more, see the following topics:

-- :ref:`user-managment-intro`
+- :ref:`user-management-intro`

 - :ref:`enhanced-team-security`